geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 Hopefully it is.
 Hopefully that's basically O(1) and not O(n).
 But yeah, you just got to start doing micro benchmarks.
 Diminishing returns at this point, though.
-Most of the slowness is just in...
+Most of the slowness is just in..

 ##### **Chenyu** [[00:11:32](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=692)]
 I know you used a Python match.

 ##### **Geohot** [[00:11:37](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=697)]
-I used...
+I used..
 I compile Python.
 I just generate Python.

 ##### **Chenyu** [[00:11:42](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=702)]